valkyriaproject/devops-test/terraform/ecs_with_lb/README.md

-# Create Service in AWS ECS
+# Create Service in AWS ECS with external Load Balancer and Route 53 for DNS record
 ## 1 Define Provider block
 ```t
 terraform {